Experiences & Case Studies - Safe and Sound Protocol

 • Comorbid trauma history

-“Everyone with ME/CFS should know and use this method!
-It really is a game changer.”
+“Everyone with ME/CFS should know about and use this method!
+It’s truly a game-changer.”

 — Irene, SoundTherapy client (anonymous)